kumahq/kuma-website/docs/docs/1.0.1/documentation/networking.md

     * `5443`: The port for the admission webhook, only enabled in `Kubernetes`
     * `5676`: the Monitoring Assignment server that responds to discovery requests from monitoring tools, such as `Prometheus`, that are looking for a list of targets to scrape metrics from, e.g. a list of all dataplanes in the mesh.
     * `5678`: the server for the control-plane to data-planes communication (bootstrap configuration, xDS to retrieve their configuration, SDS to retrieve mTLS certificates).
-    * `5679`: the Admin Server that serves Dataplane Tokens and manages Secrets.
     * `5680`: the HTTP server that returns the health status and metrics of the control-plane.
     * `5681`: the HTTP API server that is being used by `kumactl`, and that you can also use to retrieve Kuma's policies and - when running in `universal` - that you can use to apply new policies.
 It also exposes the Kuma GUI at `/gui`
     * `5682`: HTTPS version of the services available under `5681`